-Dear Incoming Student of IB English A: Literature,
+Dear Incoming Student of IB English A Literature:

 Congratulations on your acceptance into this rewarding and challenging course.
 We will be working together to understand, reflect on, and respond to a number of classic works of literature.
 Your work begins this summer!
 In preparation for the upcoming academic year, please purchase the following texts:

-Author Year One Texts Sophocles Oedipus the King (The Three Theban Plays, Translator Robert Fagles, Penguin Classics) William Shakespeare Jane Austen Hamlet (Edited by Philip Edwards, Cambridge University Press) Northanger Abbey (Penguin Classics) Henrik Ibsen The Wild Duck (Four Major Plays Vol. 1, Translator Rolf Fjelde, Signet Joseph Conrad Virginia Woolf Classics) Heart of Darkness (Penguin Classics) To the Lighthouse (Penguin Classics)
+Author/ Playwright Year One Texts Sophocles Classics) Oedipus the King (The Three Theban Plays, Translator Robert Fagles, Penguin William Shakespeare Henrik Ibsen Jane Austen Virginia Woolf Hamlet (Edited by Philip Edwards, Cambridge University Press) The Wild Duck (Four Major Plays Vol. 1, Translator Rolf Fjelde, Signet Classics) Northanger Abbey (Penguin Classics) To the Lighthouse (Penguin Classics)